List of DC Comics characters: F: Failsafe

-Failsafe is a fictional character character appearing in American comic books pulished by DC Comics.
-The character was created by writer Chip Zdarsky and artist Jorge Jiménez, and first appeared in Batman (vol. 3) #125 (September 2022).

 Failsafe is an android who Batman created to stop him should he ever go rogue.
 He is kept in the Batcave for years until the Penguin frames Batman for murder.
-Believing Batman to have turned evil, Failsafe battles him and is temporarily possessed by Batman's Zur-En-Arrh persona who transforms his body to resemble Batman.
+Believing Batman to have turned evil, Failsafe battles him and is temporarily possessed by Batman's Zur-En-Arrh persona, who transforms his body to resemble Batman.

 It was revealed that Failsafe cloned Bruce Wayne so that it can serve as his Robin of Zur-En-Arrh and was programmed to rapidly age if the Bruce Wayne clone turns against it.

-In Absolute Power, Failsafe allies with Amanda Waller to drain the powers of Earth's metahumans before being killed when the heroes depower him and Waller's Amazo army.
+In Absolute Power, Failsafe allies with Amanda Waller to drain the powers of Earth's metahumans.
+He is later destroyed along with Waller's Amazo army.

+Vesper Fairchild

+Vesper Fairchild is a character appearing in American comic books published by DC Comics.
+Created by Doug Moench and Kelley Jones, she first appeared in Batman #540 (March 1997).

+Fairchild is a radio host who became romantically involved with Bruce Wayne.
+She was murdered by David Cain in the story Batman: The 10-Cent Adventure, leading to the events of the storyline "Bruce Wayne: Fugitive".

+Vesper Fairchild in other media

+Vesper Fairchild appears in Batwoman, voiced by Rachel Maddow.

+Kitrina Falcone

+Kitrina Falcone is the daughter of Alberto Falcone and the granddaughter of Carmine Falcone.

+Inspired by Catwoman, Kitrina becomes a vigilante, known initially as Kittyhawk and later as Catgirl.

 Luca Falcone

-Luca Falcone is a character appearing in American comic books published by DC Comics.

-Luca Falcone was Carmine Falcone's cousin who was killed by the Red Hood Gang before Batman appeared for the first time in Gotham City.
+Luca Falcone is Carmine Falcone's cousin.
+He was killed by the Red Hood Gang before Batman appeared for the first time in Gotham City.